Muller-bit/Blockchain_Basics/Blockchain_Basic/notes/blockchain_architecture.md

 - POS dont have nounce instead they have signing .

 - Validators randomly chosen (Pseudo Rando) algorithm

 ### Slashing

 - If the validators mis consduct and violate consus they will be punished , slashed their portion of stake is called burning (Taken out of circulation) or destroying.

 - Validators can vote for punishment - incase double signing blocks , going offline mostly , surround voting - . other can prof this using cryptography for this violation to trigger the slashing mecahnism.

 - Every 12 sec(this is called Slots) the validator propose its block and other committe just vote to validate all nned to aggree.
-- 32 Slots called Epoch = 6.4 minute or (its means that 12 * 32 /60)
+- 32 Slots called Epoch = 6.4 minute or (its means that 12 \* 32 /60)
 - justified block is the next block immidiately after the finalized block and then it will be -> final block (finality).
 - Game theory - an economic insentive to secure the network while contributing to the network (cheaper than attack) and more benefial than attacking the network.(economic incentive)

 ### You can become a validator as well

 - ![alt text](image-4.png)

+## Blockchain Vulnerabilities - attack

+- A critical overview of Understanding Common Blockchain Vulnerabilities - This lesson dissects major blockchain threats, from 51% attacks and MEV to client bugs and replay attacks.
+Discover why the security of major networks lies not in making attacks impossible, but...

+- ### Sybil attack

+- same intity pretentds to be multiple intity to gain the majority of the node of the system(creating many multiple node ) inorder to out vote the the rest of the network particapnt (validators). - because they can reverse order history , bouble spend , approve fake txn

+- ### 51% Attack

+- When they have control of more than 50% of the total staked ETH - they can manipulate the ETH fork algorithm.

+- ### Hard Fork -
+- When the community comes and takes the new version of the blockchain by spling to new chain - you can read more on ETH documentation

+### Blockchain (Re-org)

+- When history re- wrtiiten sometimes also called blockchain Reorganization

+### MEV (Maximal extractable value) and Sandwich Attacks

+- Mem Pool is just waiting room for the txn before confirmation
+- EX: a bot can see this pending txn on the mempool and exucute big trade right before you by paying high gas fees(like VIP ticket for instance ) and driving the token price very high and sell it for profit( that is to extract high value profit ) and its legal .
+Some DEXs have safe guard for this as a matter of protection.

+- The person who builds the block can choose the order of the transaction and the bot use MEV attack

+### Bugs in the client code

+- ### The 184 Billion BTC Bug in 2010 - the community fixed the bug immidiately to 21 Million

+- the code written by human
+- The client code must be audidted very well

+- ### Replay Attacks

+- Like photocopying the check or signature and reuse it again on another chain .That is why we add chain-id and nonce to make it sure its unique.

+- Summary
+- Most of the the attacks in theory it looks possible but in real world its difficult because its take alot to attack than to steal !
+- To attack BTC we need Billions woth of Energy and For ETH Billion dollar worth of ETH.
+- The system is designed being honest is more profitable than cheating.